-According to TCA 40-30-601 et seq., all state and local government officials are required to accept a program participant’s substitute address as their official legal address, unless specifically otherwise provided by law.
+According to T.C.A. § 40-30-601 et seq., all state and local government officials are required to accept a program participant’s substitute address as their official legal address, unless specifically otherwise provided by law.

-Court or government agency personnel may request verification of program participation by asking for the participant’s authorization card or contacting the Safe At Home Program.
+Court or government agency personnel may request verification of program participation by asking for the participant’s authorization card or contacting the Safe at Home Program.
 A photocopy of the authorization card may be placed in the participant’s agency file and shall serve as confirmation of Safe at Home Program participation.
-Private businesses are not required by statute to accept a Safe At Home Participant's substitute address.
+Private businesses are not required by statute to accept a Safe at Home Participant's substitute address.
 However, private companies or agencies are encouraged to make every effort to keep a participant’s information safe by accepting the substitute address whenever possible.
-If agency or business employees have questions about using the substitute address, they may contact the Safe At Home Program directly.
+If agency or business employees have questions about using the substitute address, they may contact the Safe at Home Program directly.